achuwilson/pydrake-manipulator-documentation/README.md

 The ```LcmInterfaceSystem``` has no inputs nor outputs nor state nor parameters; it declares only an update event that pumps LCM messages into their subscribers if the LCM stack has message(s) waiting.
 The subscribers will then update their outputs using their own declared events

-The ```LcmSubscriberSystem``` subscribes to the LCM data stream and outputs the recived data through a single output port.
+The ```LcmSubscriberSystem``` subscribes to the LCM data stream and outputs the received data through a single output port.

 The ```LCMPublisherSystem``` has a single input port and outputs the received data to the LCM data stream at a specified update rate.